Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 The related and most fundamental problem, however, is that lattice sites $j$ and $j+\ell$ a distance $\ell$ apart will be coupled by $\sim 3^2 4^{\ell-1}$ {\it distinct} operators because on each site we can put in principle one of the operators $\{\sigma^x,\sigma^y,\sigma^z,\mathbb{I}\}$ but the string of operators of length $\ell+1$ has to start and end with one of the three Pauli matrices.
 While not all of these combinations of operators will be realized in a microscopic model such as the XXX chain, there will be exponentially many distinct operators which couple these two sites, see Fig.~\ref{SW_fig}.
 Thus there is, in general, no reason to expect this perturbative construction to work because the overall effective amplitude of terms coupling these two sites will be $\bar{J}_{j,j+\ell}\sim D^{-\ell}4^\ell\sim\mathcal{O}(1)$.
-I.e., there is no small parameter anymore.
+I.e., there is not necessarily a small parameter anymore.
 This reasoning is supported by the results of symbolic calculations shown in Fig.~\ref{SW_fig}.
-Here we have calculated the sum $s_\ell^{(1)}(k)$ of the amplitudes of all terms obtained in the Schrieffer-Wolff transformation \eqref{SW_int1} to order $k$ which have support on $\ell$ sites, i.e., which connect sites a distance $\ell-1$ apart.
+Here we have calculated the sum $\tilde s_\ell^{(1)}(k)$ of the amplitudes of all terms obtained in the Schrieffer-Wolff transformation \eqref{SW_int1} to order $k$ which have support on $\ell$ sites, i.e., which connect sites a distance $\ell-1$ apart.
 For a periodic chain with even length $N$, there are $\sim N$ distinct pairs of sites which are a distance $1,\cdots,N/2$ apart.
-I.e., for a specific pair the overall coupling is on average $\sim s_\ell^{(1)}(k)/N$ and, as can be seen in Fig.~\ref{SW_fig}, is in general not exponentially decreasing with $\ell$.
-We note that the system considered in Fig.~\ref{SW_fig} has only $N=20$ sites so that only results up to $\ell\sim 10$ are relevant.
+I.e., for a specific pair the overall coupling is on average $\sim \tilde s_\ell^{(1)}(k)/N$ and, as can be seen in Fig.~\ref{SW_fig}, is in general not exponentially decreasing with $\ell$.
 That the number of terms generated in such a transformation with support on $\ell$ sites is exponentially increasing with $\ell$ makes it very questionable that a construction of local conserved charges in this perturbative manner is a controlled approximation.
-This is a major issue even before thinking about the problem of resonances and thermal inclusions (regions for a given disorder configuration which, by chance, are only weakly disordered).
+This is a major issue even before addressing the issue of resonances and thermal inclusions (regions for a given disorder configuration which, by chance, are only weakly disordered).
 It seems to us that the exponential increase of the number of terms in such transformations is a point which has not been properly addressed in the proof of MBL in Refs.~\cite{Imbrie2016,ImbrieMBL} where the author seems to be only concerned about the effect of resonances.
-While it is not impossible that for disorder configurations without resonances and thermal inclusions the perturbative construction of local charges is working in the thermodynamic limit---for example, because of interference effects between different terms coupling the same sites---any proof needs to provide rigorous arguments that the exponentially many terms do not overwhelm the exponential small parameter in the expansion.
+While it is not impossible that for disorder configurations without resonances and thermal inclusions the perturbative construction of local charges is working in the thermodynamic limit for very strong disorder, any proof needs to provide rigorous arguments that the exponentially many terms do not overwhelm the exponential small parameter in the expansion.
 Such arguments seem to be missing so far.
-We note that for a finite system the construction will always eventually converge because the finite length provides a cutoff and the norm $s_\ell^{(1)}(k)$ will eventually drop off exponentially with $\ell$ as can also be seen in Fig.~\ref{SW_fig}.
+We note that for a finite system the construction will always eventually converge because the finite length provides a cutoff and $\tilde s_\ell^{(1)}(k)$ will eventually drop off exponentially with $\ell$.